saichhor/Smart-Charging/README.md

   Meanwhile Mr. Aichhorn tried to implement some methods with which you can run a c++ application.
   He tried so many things but at the end it does not work.
 He spoke with our internal supervisor and now we can make it in Java.
-For the communication with the server, in Java, we made a new project loaded our old one from GitHub und made a new folder called "communicationWithServerJAVAVersion" in which we send a https-request to the server.
+For the communication with the server, in Java, we made a new project loaded our old one from GitHub und made a new folder called "communicationWith_Mini_Server" in which we send a https-request to the server.
 We are also trying to send our login values within the url so we do not have to login manually anymore.
 - Current status <b>NOW</b> httpsRequest.js puts out a html report.